andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 The code is separated based on the certain roles each section does.
 One major section is defining the variables and memory allocation which the code would call upon throughout the simulation.
 This is further broken down grouping them according to the role.
 One defines each one of the four 7-seg LEDS.
 Another subsection represents codes representing characters 0-9 and A-F which would be displayed on each LED segment.
 We also define the initial counter values, the strings for scrolling and looping and special ascii values.

 The scrolling and looping are modularised into their own functions.
-The lookup table and actual displaying is also modularised into their own subroutines.
+The lookup table and actual displaying is also modularized into their own subroutines.
 There is one large subroutine responsible for displaying all four segments which calls a smaller subroutine responsible for displaying a single segment.
 Small delay routines are dispersed throughout these calls.